wsldankers/bijson/README.md

 is omitted because it's always zero.
 The size of the last entry can always be computed using its offset and the bounding size of the container.

-Whenever a length or count is stored and the length cannot reasonably 0 (given the existence of dedicated empty array/object/zero types) then the stored value is one less than the actual length.
+Whenever a length or count is stored and the length cannot reasonably be 0 (given the existence of dedicated empty array/object/zero types) then the stored value is one less than the actual length.
 This is denoted as length-1.

 ### For each type: